 Vicky Tyas is the Commercial and Marketing Director at Golf Ireland.
-She took up the role in February of this year at a crucial time for the sport in its transition to a single governing body covering both the Men’s and Women’s sport.
+She took up the role in February of 2021 at a crucial time for the sport in its transition to a single governing body covering both the Men’s and Women’s sport.

-With the JP McManus tournament next year, the Open Championship returning to Northern Ireland in 2025 and the Ryder Cup coming back in 2027 this promises to be a decade in which Ireland is at the centre of the Golf world.
+With the securing of a long term deal for the Horizon Irish Men’s Open and the KPMG Women’s Irish Open, as well as the Open Championship returning to Northern Ireland in 2025 and the Ryder Cup coming back in 2027 this promises to be a decade in which Ireland is at the centre of the Golf world.

-Prior to landing in Ireland, she spent a decade in sponsorship and rights management in London and Australia, including as Head of Partnerships with Cricket New South Wales.
+Prior to landing in Ireland, Tyas spent a decade in sponsorship and rights management in London and Australia, including as Head of Partnerships with Cricket New South Wales.

-This is the ninth edition of our Sport for Business listing of 50 Women of Influence in Irish Sport.
+This is the tenth edition of our Sport for Business listing of 50 Women of Influence in Irish Sport.

-We are proud to do so this year with a new partner in AIG, an organisation that have pledged their commitment to equality in their partnerships with Gaelic Games, Tennis, Golf and more, for whom “Effort is Equal” and with whom we have ambitious plans to extend the reach of this annual celebration of the Women who are making a difference.
+We are proud to do so again this year with AIG, an organisation that has pledged its commitment to equality in its partnerships with Gaelic Games, Tennis, Golf and more, for whom “Effort is Equal” and with whom we have ambitious plans to extend the reach of this annual celebration of the Women who are making a difference.

-They are drawn as before from the worlds of leadership, partnership, storytelling and performance.
+This year’s list will be drawn as before from the worlds of leadership, partnership, storytelling, and performance.

 We began this journey in 2013 when challenged that we would never be able to produce a list of twenty Influential Women in Irish Sport.
 The 20 stretched to 30, then 40 and 50 and it still does not do justice to the talent that is out there.